 Serious performance driving requires seriously supportive seats, and the ST can be spec'd with Recaro thrones that offer excellent lateral support and are wrapped in combination leather/cloth upholstery.

-The ST comes standard with SYNC, Ford's Bluetooth-based connectivity system that allows smartphone uses to place calls and stream music by using voice commands or steering wheel-mounted buttons.
+The ST comes standard with SYNC, Ford's Bluetooth-based connectivity system that allows smartphone users to place calls and stream music by using voice commands or steering wheel-mounted buttons.
 It can also read incoming texts aloud to help the driver keep his or her eyes on the road, and allows the use of Ford-approved apps like The Wall Street Journal news and Pandora radio.

 Also included is MyFord Touch, an infotainment system that builds on SYNC by letting users control everything from navigation to climate control to the sound system with voice commands.
 MyFord Touch also replaces conventional sound system knobs and buttons with a center-mounted 6.5-inch touchscreen and touch-sensitive controls in the center stack.
 Many consumers report that the system is a "love it or hate it" item, so those interested in the ST are advised to try before they buy.

 Standard and Optional Features

 The Fiesta ST is fitted as standard with automatic climate control, power windows and locks, a Sony-branded AM/FM/CD stereo system with an AUX input back, SYNC, MyFord Touch, remote keyless entry, a perimeter alarm and 17-inch alloy wheels.

 Options include a navigation system, a sunroof and Recaro front seats with leather/cloth upholstery and a heating function.

 Ford boasts that the Fiesta features more Boron (strongest automotive-grade steel available) steel than any Ford product, with key placement of boron steel in the most vulnerable locations.
 In all, the Fiesta's frame and sub-structure features over 55 percent high, or ultra-high strength steel.